sedexch/sedexch.github.io/docs/client-container-v5/index.md

 The very first time the Docker sedex client is started, the permanent storage directory "sedex-data" is initialized.
 I.e. a certain directory structure is created and some needed configuration files are created and stored in this structure.

-In order to start this initialization process at its first start, the sedex-clients needs a few initial configuration parameters (e.g. the participant's sedexId) provided in the form of a plain text file named "init.conf".
+In order to start this initialization process at its first start, the sedex Clients needs a few initial configuration parameters (e.g. the participant's sedexId) provided in the form of a plain text file named "init.conf".

-The content of this file "init.conf" depends on which of the following two cases a sedex-client is to be used:
+The content of this file "init.conf" depends on which of the following two cases a sedex Client is to be used:

  **a) For an existing sedex participant:**
-This means that the sedex-client has been running for this participant before.
+This means that the sedex Client has been running for this participant before.
 Thus a sedex participant-certificate and a corresponding password already exist and must be reused.

  **b) For a new sedex participant:**
-This means that there has no sedex-client been running for this participant before.
+This means that there has no sedex Client been running for this participant before.
 Thus there is no participant-certificate yet but a so-called *certificate request id (CRID)* and a corresponding one time password (OTP).

 The following instructions will distinguish between these two cases.